Skip to content

 Munyinya comes from the small producers surrounding Bukeye, the village where Long Miles Coffee built its first washing station in 2013.

 This washed coffee stands out in the cup with sweet notes of crema catalana.
 Fruity base of nectarine and lemonade with a sweet black tea undertone.
-Long finish with juicy acidity and a silky body.
+Lingering finish with juicy acidity and a silky body.

 Format: